Chojnów: History

 In the 18th century, cloth production developed and a clothmaking school was established in the town.
 One of two main routes connecting Warsaw and Dresden ran through the town in the 18th century and Kings Augustus II the Strong and Augustus III of Poland traveled that route numerous times.
 In 1740 the town was captured by Prussia and subsequently annexed in 1742.
 In 1804 it suffered a flood.
 During the Napoleonic wars there were more epidemics.
 In 1813 in Chojnów, Napoleon Bonaparte issued instructions regarding the reorganization of the 8th Polish Corps of Prince Józef Poniatowski.
 The event is commemorated by a plaque in the facade of the Piast Castle.
 A railway line was opened in the 19th century.
-Sewer, Gas lighting a Newspaper and a hospital soon followed as the towns economy improved.
+Sewer, gas lighting, a newspaper and a hospital soon followed as the town's economy improved.

 The city was not spared in World War II, with 30% of the town being destroyed on February 10, 1945, when Soviet Red Army troops took the abandoned town.
 After World War II and the implementation of the Oder-Neisse line in 1945, the town passed to the Republic of Poland.
 It was repopulated by Poles, expelled from former eastern Poland annexed by the Soviet Union.
 In 1946 it was renamed Chojnów, a more modern version of the old Polish Hajnów.
 Also Greeks, refugees of the Greek Civil War, settled in Chojnów.